sofiapoh/react-dynamic-data-workshop/README.md

 ## Walktrough

+Before you start I'd like you to take a deep breath, you'll get errors through this workshop and they are annoying but they most likely are quite cryptic at start but you'll learn how to read them.
+If you get stuck try to get someone else to look at your code.
+Sometimes the bundler is going to be a bit funny with restarting the file watchers on the dev server so if you don't see changes and feel like you should, restart your server.

+Mostly: don't fall into despair, it's just code and you got this!

 Let's start by breaking our user card into some top level components.
 These components will be `Class` components so that we'll have access to state and lifecycle methods.
 These components will act as "containers" that will do our data fetching and then pass that data down to purely presentational _functional components_.

 (Your can read more about stateless vs. stateful components [here](https://code.tutsplus.com/tutorials/stateful-vs-stateless-functional-components-in-react--cms-29541))

 Based on our design it looks like our two top level components are going to be:

 1.  `<UserHeader/>` with your Github avatar, name, username and follower count
 2.  `<RepoList/>` With lists of your repositories with their name, descriptions, links and star count.

 We'll start with `<UserHeader/>`